franknmungai/react-hackathon/docs/05-cells.md

 ![img](../static/img/board-illustration.png)

-Finally in let's export this from our `index.js` in functions by adding
+Finally let's export this from our `index.js` in functions by adding

 ```java
 // src/functions/index.js